 Released in 1989 by the London based company Logotron, Eye of Horus was way ahead of it's time.
 It mixes genres very few were doing back then, using both platform and shoot-em-up elements.
-It even makes use of an exploration mechanic found in classics like Metroid that was perhaps under-appreciated at the time.
+The Ancient Egyptian themes game even adopts a similar exploration mechanic found in classics like Metroid that was perhaps under-appreciated at the time.

-It was released on several home computer systems including the Commodore 64, Amiga and DOS but it was the Atari ST version that I originally had.Teased by the promise of the box art buoyed by my interest in Ancient Egypt, I was somewhat disheartened once I began to play it - this is such an incredibly hard game that my young brain couldn't handle.
+It was released on several home computer systems including the Commodore 64, Amiga and DOS but it was on the Atari ST where I originally set foot in the labyrinthine tomb.Teased by the promise of the box art buoyed by my interest in Ancient Egypt, I was somewhat disheartened once I began to play it - this is such an incredibly hard game that my young brain couldn't handle.

 That didn't stop me from constantly playing it though.
 You are Horus, a god of the sun, sky and all that is good in the world who is having a few problems with his Uncle Set, the god of storms, chaos and war.
 Many years ago, Set killed his father Osiris and split his body into seven pieces and scattered them around Egypt.
 Horus managed to piece them together, resurrecting his father and defeating Set, but not completely vanquishing him.
-In a bizarre series of events, this all has to be re-enacted in an undiscovered tomb with a dismembered unnamed king to save some unimportant souls.
+In a bizarre series of events, this all has to be re-enacted in the undiscovered tomb of a dismembered unnamed king for the purpose of saving some unimportant souls.
 Believe it or not this has more story and history than most games of its ilk in 1989.

 Horus is placed in this tomb, but he is not helpless.
 He has the ability to shoot papyrus darts from his beak to attack any of the animated hieroglyphs flying around.
 He also has the ability to turn into a hawk and fly.
 This is where it mostly resembles a shoot-em-up, but you are unable to collect any pickups or use the lifts in this form.
 This adds a certain element of strategy to your shooting giving it a slower pace.